Fertility diagnosis left NI man 'broken and grieving'

 Chris said hearing of his diagnosis left him with many questions.

-He said: "There was no advice, there was no telling me what it meant, there was nothing".
+He said: "There was no advice, there was no telling me what it meant, there was nothing."

 He was referred for another analysis, which took six months.